 Does a parent have substance abuse or anger issues that prevent a healthy parenting relationship?

-Are the children of an age or disposition that requires special care or consideration for parenting time?
+Are the children of age or disposition that requires special care or consideration for parenting time?

-Is one parent trying wanting to make a move which would dramatically affect the children’s environment or school and activities?
+Is one parent wanting to make a move that would dramatically affect the children’s environment or school and activities?

-If you worked full-time during the marriage the court’s may determine that neither parent is currently established as the primary parent so parenting time should be 50/50.
+If you worked full-time during the marriage the court may determine that neither parent is currently established as the primary parent so parenting time should be 50/50.

 If you didn’t work and maintenance or alimony is not likely, you risk the court finding the other parent as more financially stable and therefore better able to provide a stable and better living environment for the children.